Ying1123/SeqBenchmarks/README.md

 # SeqBenchmarks

+Inside scripts need to be modified to run on a different environment.

 1. ```bpl``` contains benchmarks from Shaz, which should be run by boogie.
 2. ```diem``` contains benchmarks from diem.
    ```diem/functional``` contains benchmarks from diem repo in ```/diem/language/move-prover/tests/sources/functional```.